akowalz/sentry-example-app/sentry-training/slides.md

 # Events

-*Event*: A single _instance_ of an issue.
-E.g. a user seeing that 500 page.
-Sentry will intelligently group events into issue types.
+*Event*: A single instance of an issue.
+Sentry will intelligently group events into issues.

 ---

 # Context

-*Context*: Extra data associated with an event.
+*Context*: Extra data associated with an event (request parameters, browser, logged in user).

 ---

 # Projects

-*Project*: Sentry's knowledge of an application.
+*Project*: Sentry's idea of an application.
 Hosted vs DeepData, Mobile Apps, etc.

 ---